briznad/briznads-helpers/README.md

 ## background

 This package brings together a number of helpful types and functions that I've found myself reaching for time and again.
-Individual functions are exported as ES modules, so your preferred bundler should do the tree shaking thing and keep the bundle size nice and small.
+The package exports TypeScript source files directly, so consuming projects will compile the code themselves with tree-shaking support.

 ## documentation

 There isn't any, at least, not yet.
 That said, all functions are written in typescript and I endeavor to eschew cleverness in my code in favor of legibility.
 Therefore, the code should be somewhat self-documenting; it should be possible to view the individual functions and discern what the expected input and output types/patterns are.
 How laughably naive and/or unrealistic that last statement is, I'll leave for you to assess.

-## *dependencies

-The helper functions are _mostly_ dependency-free.
-The 1 exception is the `createId` function, which relies upon [nanoid](https://www.npmjs.com/package/nanoid) to generate random IDs of varying lengths and character styles.